HaakonLyngstad/ProjectML2020/README.md

 ### Setting up the Django website

 The website is an example of how a online fraud detection text classifier could be implemented in a real use case.
 It also explaines our methods in manner suited for individuals without prior knowledge and/or education on how the used machine learning models functions.
+The steps below is all one needs to host this webiste on their own computer.

 1. Make sure you are in the "mlwebsite" folder
 3. Write *python manage.py makemigrations* followed by *python manage.py migrate*.